mbn312/parspice/README.md

 <a id="setenv"></a>
 ### Set environment variable JNISPICE_ROOT (optional)
-  If you intend to run the ParSPICE benchmark, you need JNISpice installed, and you need to set the `JNISPICE_ROOT` environment variable.
+  If you intend to run the ParSPICE benchmark, you need the JNISpice source installed, and you need to set the `JNISPICE_ROOT` environment variable.

    ```bash
    export JNISPICE_ROOT=/path/to/JNISpice